This FAQ can help if you’re just looking for a quick answer to a question.

 The following questions relate to networking.

 What are the networking requirements?

-You need a connection between your ONTAP cluster and the object storage provider.
-The NetApp Service Connector needs an outbound connection to your ONTAP clusters, to the object store, and to the Cloud Tiering service.
+The NetApp Service Connector needs an outbound HTTPS connection over port 443 to your ONTAP clusters, to the object store, and to the Cloud Tiering service.

 For more details, see: